BSc (Honours) Criminology and Psychology

 By studying both psychology and criminology, you gain a broad perspective on how society and government respond to a variety of crimes, as well as why people behave in the way that they do in a general context.

 You gain a foundation in key areas of criminology and criminal justice and psychology in your first year.
-Then specialise with optional modules such as • crime prevention • gender • hate and bias crime • mentally disordered offenders • cognitive processes • psychological development • forensic psychology.
+Then specialise with optional modules such as rights, justice and exclusion sex, violence and extremism experiencing custodial and community sentences making desistance and recovery a reality policing and crime prevention.

-You benefit from teaching staff who are active in two research centres – Hallam Centre for Community Justice and our Centre for Research on Human Behaviour.
-Thanks to this involvement with research, we can offer course content that is up-to-date and teaching perspectives that are of a very high standard.
+You benefit from teaching staff who are active in two research centres the Helena Kennedy Centre for International Justice and our Centre for Research on Human Behaviour.
+Thanks to this involvement with research, we can offer teaching and course content that is up-to-date and of a very high standard.

 You also have the opportunity to study abroad.
 International academic exchanges take place in the second semester of your second year.